-GiveWell's mission is to find outstanding charities and to publish the full details of our analysis to help donors decide where to give.
-Our focus is on finding and reviewing the most outstanding charities possible rather than completing an in-depth investigation for each organization we consider.
+GiveWell's mission is to find outstanding giving opportunities and to publish the full details of our analysis to help donors decide where to give.
+Our focus is on finding, reviewing, and funding the most outstanding programs possible rather than completing an in-depth investigation for each organization we consider.

 This page discusses our process for identifying and researching GiveWell’s top charities, as well as some of the context behind what our process has been in the past and how it has evolved to its current state.

 In order to be eligible for "top charity" status, a charity must be explicitly focused on one or more of our priority programs, such as distributing insecticide-treated nets to prevent malaria.
 These programs represent, according to our research, the most evidence-backed approaches to helping the global poor.

 GiveWell has done multiple in-depth investigations looking to identify charities whose activities can be strongly connected—via empirical evidence—to improved life outcomes.